Janelle Shane explains AI with weirdness and humor, in book form

 VentureBeat: What do you think, if anything, has changed in the field — like in terms of research, impact, deployment, whatever — since you finished writing the book?
 (I know it was 2019, which is recent.)

 Shane: Oh man, things change so quickly.
-One of the things I’ve been encouraged to see is more pushback against some of the bad applications, and more communities and people stepping up to bat against this, and governments also trying to step in — especially [the] European Parliament trying to step in and do the right things.
+One of the things I’ve been encouraged to see is more pushback against some of the bad applications and more communities and people stepping up to bat against this and governments also trying to step in — especially [the] European Parliament trying to step in and do the right things.

 So I’m encouraged that we’re hopefully going to be a bit out of the snake-oil realm. … There’re now more applications out there to worry about, like with facial recognition.
 It’s … not great, but it’s working better, so there are different aspects to worry about, versus in my book, where the concern was [that] it doesn’t even work.
 Well … now it kind of works, and that’s also a problem.